-Obstructive Sleep Apnea (OSA) is a disorder in which breathing is repeatedly interrupted or decreased during sleep.
-This is secondary to muscle relaxation in the throat and tongue which close the airway, preventing airflow, and causing oxygen starvation.
+In its simplest form, OSA is a disorder in which breathing is repeatedly interrupted or decreased during sleep.
+This is generally secondary to muscle relaxation in the throat and tongue, which close the airway, preventing airflow and causing oxygen starvation.
 When this occurs, the brain sends a survival signal to awaken to a lighter level of sleep and breathing is restored.

 This process can be repeated up to hundreds of times each night.
-The combination of poor sleep and oxygen starvation may cause Sleep Apnea symptoms including daytime sleepiness, deficits in memory, attention, concentration, and depressed mood.
-This disorder is also associated with an increased risk of automobile accidents.
-Additionally, untreated Sleep Apnea may increase the risk of medical conditions such as high blood pressure, cardiac arrhythmias, and stroke.
+The combination of poor sleep and oxygen starvation may cause daytime sleepiness, deficits in memory, attention, concentration, and depressed mood.
+Untreated sleep apnea may also increase the risk of medical conditions, such as high blood pressure, cardiac arrhythmias, and stroke.

 Ear, Nose and Throat-Head and Neck Surgery